In this article you will learn more about the licensing of CodeTwo Email Signatures for Office 365.

 - How can I change my subscription plan?

-- What happens if my credit card expires or stops working otherwise?
+- What to do if my credit card expires or stops working otherwise?

-- What happens if I try to remove my credit card details?
+- How can I remove my credit card?

 - How can I cancel my subscription?